 |

-that I have applied and got instant results with or the
+the techniques that I have applied and got instant results

-new born baby.
+with or the new born baby.
 I think they are about an even match.
-Considering

-not long ago I was thinking about chucking my dream
+Considering not long ago I was thinking about chucking

-in, not to mention the hundred and hundreds of
+my dream in, not to mention the hundred

 now, I can't wait to do my next recording gig.